-Levi in Kittilä municipality is ideally situated for taking excursions to nature during summer and autum.
+Levi in Kittilä municipality is ideally situated for taking excursions to nature during summer and autumn.
 Unlike most tourists tell you, Finnish Lapland is much more than just snow, reindeers, and Santa Claus.
 Lakes, rivers, fells, and forests in surroundings of Levi area provide a great variety of nature and many outstanding places to see and experience for any outdoor enthusiast.
-Kittilä and its neighbouring municipalities Enontekiö and Muonio are vast areas worth exploring.
+Kittilä and its neighboring municipalities Enontekiö and Muonio are vast areas worth exploring.
 Pallas-Yllästunturi National Park close to Levi is marvelous, but it is not the only nature sight that Western Lapland has to offer.
 Read more to get to know these easy daytrip destinations from Levi.

 Summer in Lapland is great for nature lover